scottfr/SystemsBook/01 Learning/learning.md

 Based on the previous modeling notes the model depicted in Figure 14 indicates that if you start with some population of Rabbits and each time period the current number of Rabbits times the Rabbit Birth Rate will result in a number of Births.
 This number of Births will then be added to the accumulation of Rabbis and figure into the calculation for the next period.
 If you mouse over the elements of the model and click on the = sign you can look at the definitions for the elements.

 The Time Settings for the model were set up to run from 0 to 12 months.
 If you click the Run button you you might be surprised when the model produces the graph in image in Figure 15.

+> The values in figure 14 are supposed to be 0 unless someone changed them.

 ![Figure 15.
 Rabbit Population Growth with No Rabbits](00-im-5123.png)